-- 1. In accordance with the 'Supporting Pupils with Medical Conditions in School' policy, written records will be kept of all medicines administered to pupils.
-Proper record keeping protects both staff and pupils and provides evidence that agreed procedures have been followed. - 2.
-All records will be maintained in line with current guidance and disposed of in accordance with the data retention guidelines here: https://irms.org.uk/page/SchoolsToolkit
+- 1. In accordance with the Medical Conditions in School Policy, written records will be kept of all medicines administered to pupils. - 2.
+Proper record keeping protects both staff and pupils and provides evidence that agreed procedures have been followed. - 3.
+All records will be maintained in line with current guidance.